CoinFabrik/estimate-sol/README.md

 After installing the egg, you can run `estimate-sol` to estimate solidity audits.
 See different options by running `estimate-sol --help`.

-## Estimating clarity audits

-For now, in order to estimate clarity audits, you can use the `estimate-clar.py` script.
-This will not be installed when installing the .egg.

 ## Run tests

 To run all the tests run `python3 -m unittest -v`.
 See python documentation on how to run unit tests at: https://docs.python.org/3/library/unittest.html#command-line-interface